antonhornquist/grrr-rb/README.md

 ## Usage

-In order to use grrr-rb add its lib folder and the lib folder of serialoscclient-rb to the Ruby load path and ```require 'grrr'```.
+Download serialoscclient-rb.
+Place it in a folder adjacent to the grrr-rb folder.
+Add the lib folder of grrr-rb to the Ruby load path and ```require 'grrr'```.
 If grrr-rb is run in JRuby ```require 'grrr/screengrid'``` will make fake screengrid available for use.

+TODO: this will eventually become a ruby gem

 ## Examples